 On today’s date in 1980, Newfoundland and Labrador adopted its provincial flag.

-Released on Canada Day, 1979, the sheet depicts the flags of the 12 provinces and territories that made up Canada at the time.
-The following year, Newfoundland and Labrador (pictured here with the Union Jack) adopted its own flag, and in 1999, the territory Nunavut was established.
+Issued in 12-stamp panes, the stamps depict the flags of the 12 provinces and territories that made up Canada in 1979.
+The following year, Newfoundland and Labrador adopted its own flag to replace the Union Jack, which it had used since 1931.

-The former flag of Newfoundland, the Union Jack, was adopted in 1931 and used as its national flag until joining Canada in 1949.
-In 1952, the Union Jack was readopted as the official provincial flag and used officially until 1980.
+The Union Jack (also known as the Union Flag) was adopted by Newfoundland in 1931 and used as its national flag until joining the Confederation in 1949.

 Three years later, the province readopted the Union Jack as its official flag.

 Newfoundland artist Christopher Pratt designed the current flag of Newfoundland and Labrador, which was flown for the first time on Discovery Day—June 24, 1980.